mark-torres10/personal_website/_pages/about.md

 author_profile: true
 ---

 My name is Mark, an AI engineer, researcher, and systems builder.
 As a research engineer, I combine social sciences with AI tools, AI agents, and large-scale algorithms to study social media platforms and computationally redesign them to promote healthier discourse.
 I work at the intersection of AI research and methodology, developing and evaluating large language models as tools for computational social science.
+My work has been published in venues like [Nature](https://www.nature.com/articles/s41586-026-10536-1).

 Outside academia, I also consult with teams across industries, helping startups, researchers, and organizations turn AI ideas into working systems.